ryannjohnson/django-schemas/README.md

         db_environment = 'sample_environment'
 ```

+You may continue to use `django_schemas.models` for model fields, as the module extends Django's own `models`.

-Lastly for configuration, databases that use django-schemas will need to use the django-schemas `ENGINE` and include an `ENVIRONMENTS` variable to implement database routing.
+Databases will need the following `ENGINE` and `ENVIRONMENTS` variables in Django's settings file, as well as adding `django_schemas.routers.ExplicitRouter` to the `DATABASE_ROUTERS` list.

 ```py
 DATABASES = {